RSWilson1/angolan/README.md

 <!-- ROADMAP -->
 ## Roadmap
+- [x] Unique items in dataset
+- [x] Highest quantity item in dataset and % with progress bar
+- [x] Average actual drug cost to the NHS
+- [x] About section
 - [ ] Calculator for creatine metabolism
 - [ ] Infection treatment drug as % of all infection treatments